cityofaustin/atd-integrations/aws_dynamodb/README.md

+# Security Note

+**IMPORTANT: Do not push code with passwords, access keys, api tokens or any other sensitive information.**

 # AWS DynamoDB Integration (Effort Level: Medium)

 ### Purpose

-We need an integration that can take a key-value json document and inserts the values into a DynamoDB database
+We need an integration that can take a key-value json document and inserts the values into an AWS DynamoDB database.

 Example Article:
 https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Python.03.html